 Chicago is known for so many things, including great food and stunning architecture.
-You might not think to find a stunning Hindu temple, but there is one and it’s truly spectacular.
-Just outside of the city, located in Bartlett, Illinois, you’ll find BAPS Shri Swaminarayan Mandir of Chicago which encompasses the Stone Mandir, the Wooden Haveli, and the Heritage Exhibition on 27 acres.
+You might not think to find a stunning Hindu temple, but there is one, and it’s truly spectacular.
+Just outside the city, located in Bartlett, Illinois, you’ll find BAPS Shri Swaminarayan Mandir of Chicago, encompassing the Stone Mandir, the Wooden Haveli, and the Heritage Exhibition on 27 acres.
 The Mandir is a place of worship for followers of Hinduism.
 The Wooden Haveli features incredible Indian architectural structures that were traditional during the Rajput period (15th-19th centuries).
 The Heritage Exhibition showcases information on Hinduism and is a great place to learn about the religion for novices.

-The beautiful temple opened in the spring of 1953 and has been attracting a slew of visitors from around the world ever since.
+The beautiful temple opened in the spring of 1953.
+It attracts a slew of visitors worldwide.
 Visiting hours are daily from 9:00 a.m. to 7:30 p.m. throughout the year.
-It’s hard to believe that this temple is in the suburbs of Chicago.
-It’s one of those places that will “wow” you and will leave you feeling peace and serenity as you explore.
+It’s hard to believe that this temple is in the suburbs of Chicago, and it’s one of those places that will “wow” you and will leave you feeling peace and serenity as you explore.

-BAPS Shri Swaminarayan Mandir of Chicago is at 1851 S. IL Route 59 on Pramukh Swami Road in Bartlett, Illinois.
-If you’re not in Chicago, there are other locations across North America including Atlanta, Houston, Los Angeles, Robbinsville, and Toronto.
+In Bartlett, Illinois, BAPS Shri Swaminarayan Mandir of Chicago is at 1851 S. IL Route 59 on Pramukh Swami Road.
+If you’re not in Chicago, other locations across North America include Atlanta, Houston, Los Angeles, Robbinsville, and Toronto.